Last Updated on November 23, 2020 by Rakesh Gupta

 - The next step is to open Sublime Text 3 and navigate to View | Show Console

 3. The final step is to install MavensMate on your workstation.
-Open MavensMate download page, and download appropriate MavensMate on your workstation.
+Open MavensMate download page, and download the appropriate MavensMate on your workstation.

 Once it is successfully downloaded, make sure to install it.

 4. You may want to setup workspace for MavensMate to store all your metadata in one folder.
 To do so open MavensMate first; then, open Sublime Text 3 and navigate to MavensMate | Settings | Global Settings (In Sublime Text editor).
 Under WORKSPACES(MM_WORKSPACE) set the location where you want to save your metadata components.
 If you, however, have multiple workstations then, it is a good idea to use cloud services – like Google Drive – to store all your codes/metadata components.
 Storing codes/metadata components in the cloud will enable you to access it from anywhere, as shown in the following screenshot:

 Follow the instructions to create a Project and deploy it to another Salesforce org using MavensMate

 1. Open MavensMate and then, click on New Project.

 2. The next step is to select Salesforce Environment Type i.e. Sandbox in our case, and then, click on Connect button, as shown in the following screenshot:

 MavensMate uses the OAuth 2.0 Web Server Authentication Flow to authenticate to Salesforce.
 Once you click on the Connect button, it will open a pop-up for you to enter your sandbox credential.
 After successful login, the authentication process will grant your Sandbox access to MavensMate.

 3. The next step is to setup the project details.
 Perform the following instructions to setup a project in MavensMate:

 - Click on PROJECT DETAILS tab and enter project name – Blog 68